Homeowners & Landlords Can Get Vouchers Up to £10,000

 The renovations are split up into two categories: primary and secondary measures.

-The government has confirmed that the installation process for the Green Homes Grant can continue during lockdown.
+The government has confirmed that the installation process for the Green Homes Grant can continue in all tiers under the new restrictions.

 Installers can may still visit your home, as long as all COVID-19 guidelines are followed.